What Does a Governor Do?

 This is basically at the individual’s discretion.
 The following is a typical annual timetable:

-- The Governing body meets twice a term.
+- The Governing board meets twice a term.
 These meetings take on average about 1.5 hours.

 - The sub-committees meet twice a term and meetings last approximately 1.5 hours.